 What Is Conscious Capitalism?

 Business leaders are driven to make the best choices for their companies.
-As you explore new ways of growing profits, you will likely learn about the growing popularity of purpose-driven businesses—also referred to as conscious capitalism.
+As you may explore new ways of growing profits, you will likely learn about the growing popularity of purpose-driven businesses — also referred to as conscious capitalism.
 What is conscious capitalism?
-It’s a more holistic approach that provides not only financial wealth to stakeholders, but also intellectual, ecological, cultural, emotional and social wealth.
-Conscious Capitalists consider their impact on the planet and their local neighborhood.
+Let’s explore a typical conscious capitalism definition and how this concept can serve as a force for good.

 How Is Conscious Capitalism Unique?

-Conscious capitalism focuses on people and the environment.
-Business leaders who practice the philosophy recognize that principal stakeholders need to be more involved and respected in business decisions.
 In many cases, though, principal stakeholders might be customers who do not have representation at business meetings.
-Conscious Capitalism leaders find ways to honor the voices of their stakeholder—from investors to customers—when making business decisions.
+Conscious capitalism leaders find ways to honor the voices of their stakeholders — from investors to customers — when making business decisions.
 They also consider community and environmental impact.

 To see how conscious capitalism business leaders have been so successful, it can be helpful to review the core components of the philosophy.
-There are four guiding principles that make up the framework for conscious capitalism.
-Business leaders and organizations who commit to conscious capitalism follow these four guidelines.
+There are four tenets of conscious capitalism.

 1. Higher Purpose

-Leaders who follow the conscious capitalism philosophy think about why their business exists.
-Identifying a higher purpose allows them to stay focused on their mission.
 A higher purpose acts as a compass and keeps the company headed in the right direction.
 For conscious capitalism businesses, the higher purpose exists for reasons beyond making a profit.

 2. Stakeholder Orientation

-Conscious capitalism leaders think about all of the humans involved in their organization.
+Conscious capitalism leaders think about all the humans involved in their organization.
 This can be anyone from customers, employees and investors to the communities where their businesses are located.
-Conscious capitalism practitioners ensure that the ecosystem that supports and maintains their business is healthy and involved.
+Conscious capitalism practitioners ensure the ecosystem that supports and maintains their business is healthy and involved.

 3. Conscious Leadership